Prompt Engineering Is Just Good Writing: The Cognitive Transfer of Linguistic Skill

 2. Task Decomposition

-Researchers outline complex projects before writing.
-Applying "Chain of Thought" prompting mirrors this structural approach—breaking complex requests into sequential steps that guide the AI through the reasoning process.
+Writers outline hard projects before drafting.
+"Chain of Thought" prompting mirrors this.
+It breaks hard requests into steps that guide the AI through the logic.

 3. Audience Design

-Writers adjust register for different audiences.
-When working with AI, specifying personas (write as an expert for beginners, write as a peer for specialists) constrains the model's probability distributions appropriately.
+Writers adjust tone for different readers.
+With AI, setting a persona (write as an expert for beginners, or as a peer for experts) steers the output the right way.

 4. Iterative Refinement

-The revision process translates directly to AI collaboration.
-Treat AI outputs as first drafts requiring critique and reprompting.
-The back-and-forth dialogue improves results just as revision improves writing.
+The revision process maps right onto AI work.
+Treat AI output as a first draft that needs critique and a new prompt.
+The back-and-forth improves results just as revision improves writing.

 5. Lexical Precision

-Vocabulary specificity forces models away from generic responses toward nuanced outputs.
-The more precise your language, the more precise the AI's response.
-This is the direct correlation captured in the r=0.444 finding.
+Specific words push models away from generic replies.
+The more precise our language, the more precise the AI's reply.
+This is the link captured in the r=0.444 finding.

 Circular diagram showing five transferable writing skills for AI prompting: 1) Common Ground Establishment (context setting), 2) Task Decomposition (chain of thought), 3) Audience Design (persona specification), 4) Iterative Refinement (revision process), 5) Lexical Precision (vocabulary specificity)